trezanik/isochrone/docs/building_for_linux.md

 Clone from the repository:
     `git clone https://github.com/trezanik/isochrone`

 Two environments are offered for Linux: meson using ninja, and CMake.
-CMake has had more attention given how annoying it is to work with, but otherwise choose your preference.
+Choose your preference.

 ### Build Environment